OPEC meeting: agreement reached on lower oil production, but less than lower demand

-The deal was reached after OPEC oil ministers and a number of non-OPEC oil producers held a video meeting on Thursday.
-It all started with OPEC Secretary General Mohammad Sanusi Barkindo, who sounded the alarm both on oil prices and on demand.
+Thursday’s meeting began with OPEC secretary general Mohammad Sanusi Barkindo, who sounded the alarm over oil prices and demand.

-“For the oil market, [the coronavirus] has completely changed the fundamentals of supply and demand in the market since our last meeting on March 6, “he said.”
+“For the oil market, [the coronavirus] has completely changed the fundamentals of supply and demand in the market since our last meeting on March 6, “he said, according to a transcript of the remarks.”
 Our industry is hemorrhaging; no one was able to stem the bleeding. “

 Barkindo said projections forecast demand for nearly 12 million barrels less per day in the current quarter.
 “These are staggering numbers!
 Unprecedented in modern times,” he said.

-At this rate, “Given the unprecedented current imbalance in supply and demand, there could be a colossal volume surplus of 14.7 million barrels per day in the second quarter of 2020,” he said. declared.
+At this rate, “Given the current unprecedented imbalance of supply and demand, there could be a colossal surplus of 14.7 million barrels per day in the second quarter of 2020,” he said.

-Even these disastrous forecasts can be overly optimistic, as they could underestimate the drop in demand when people are forced to stay indoors and all businesses, except essentials, are closed in much of the world.
+Even these dire forecasts can be overly optimistic, as they could underestimate the drop in demand due to the severe travel, work and public life restrictions currently in place in much of the world due to the pandemic.

 Tom Kloza, the chief petroleum analyst for the Petroleum Price Information Service, said he thought demand was decreasing by 18 to 20 million barrels a day.
-“This drop is unfortunately not enough to stabilize prices at least during the summer,” he said Thursday evening.
+“This drop is unfortunately not enough to stabilize prices at least during the summer,” he said on Thursday.

 The agreement would see production reduced to 8 million barrels per day from July to December, followed by a reduction of 6 million barrels per day from January 2021 to April 2022.